ezrichards/ezrichards.github.io/content/posts/death-of-the-classroom.md

 students can show their knowledge and (probably) don't have access to generative AI.

 **3. Disallow, or selectively allow generative AI use**.
-Especially in classes where written responses are used, disallow genAI use.
+Especially in classes where written responses are used, disallow GenAI use.
 As a grader, it's actually quite obvious to see when someone is giving way too much detail on something they know little about.

 Further, in coding classes, it's also shockingly obvious at an introductory level.
 I asked many